University of Florida

-CAMTech streamlines efforts toward development of technologies for effective management of arthropod pests.
+CAMTech streamlines efforts toward development of technologies for effective management of arthropod and nematode pests and disease vectors.
 Research within the center is aligned with the needs of industry to expedite delivery of new tools for pest management.

-Arthropod pests deleteriously impact food production, and human health and welfare on a massive scale.
-The pests of primary importance change with time following the accidental introduction of new species, development of insecticide resistance in managed pests, changing agricultural and environmental practices, and climate change which provides increased opportunity for some pest species.
+Arthropod and nematode pests deleteriously impact food production and human health and welfare on a massive scale.
+The pests of primary importance change with time following the accidental introduction of new species, development of resistance in managed pests, changing agricultural and environmental practices, and climate change which provides increased opportunity for some pest species to thrive.

-CAMTech streamlines the efforts of industry, government and academia toward development of technologies for effective management of arthropod pests.
+CAMTech streamlines the efforts of industry, government and academia toward development of technologies for effective management of arthropod and nematode pests.
 Research within the center is aligned with the needs of industry to expedite delivery of new tools for pest management.
-The goals of CAMTech are to 1) conduct pre-competitive research and transfer knowledge to industrial partners for in house development, 2) optimize and extend the versatility of current arthropod management technologies, 3) train personnel for potential future employment within industry.
+The goals of CAMTech are to 1) conduct pre-competitive research and transfer knowledge to industrial partners for in house development, 2) optimize and extend the versatility of current arthropod and nematode management technologies, and 3) train personnel for potential future employment within industry.

-The use of classical chemical insecticides was a major contributing factor to the increase in agricultural productivity in the 20th century and insecticide application is still the primary management practice in use today for the majority of arthropod pests.
-However, the repeated application of chemicals invariably results in the development of resistance in the targeted pest, with more than 500 species of insects and mites with insecticide resistance recorded.
-As a result, chemicals that were effectively employed in the past are no longer useful against many pest species.
-As for chemical insecticides, the repeated use of any pest management tool will eventually lead to resistance.
-There is a pressing need to find new approaches to manage pests that are resistant to classical chemical insecticides.
+The use of classical chemical insecticides was a major contributing factor to the increase in agricultural productivity in the 20th century, and insecticide application is still the primary management practice in use today for most arthropod pests.
+However, repeated application of chemicals almost invariably results in development of resistance in the targeted pest, with insecticide resistance already documented in more than 500 species of insects and mites.
+As a result, a wide variety of chemicals effectively employed in the past are no longer useful against many pest species.
+The repeated use of any pest management tool, including transgenic plants expressing insect-specific toxins derived from Bacillus thuringiensis (Bt), entails a very high risk of bringing about resistance.
+There is a pressing need to find new approaches to manage pests that are resistant to current management approaches.

 Limitations associated with methodology or tools commonly restrict research required for the development or full exploitation of pest control strategies.
 For example, cell lines are often lacking for primary pest species, with existing cell lines offering limited benefit.
-The efficacy of current management strategies may be inconsistent requiring increased understanding of the system for resolution.
+In addition, novel tools such as nanoparticles are under investigation for the delivery of bioactives for pest control.

-In many organisms including arthropods introduction of double-stranded RNA (dsRNA) results in the specific inactivation of an endogenous gene with sequence identity to the introduced dsRNA, a process known as RNA interference (RNAi).
-RNAi has potential for developing target-specific management methods for insect pests.
-Injection of dsRNA down-regulates translation in many arthropod species and the practical application of this approach for arthropod control has been demonstrated.
-However, research is needed to delineate factors that limit the current application of RNAi to certain arthropods to fully exploit the potential of this new approach.
+Increased understanding of a variety of physiological processes could provide the foundation for novel approaches to insect pest control (e.g. the movement of proteins across the insect gut into the hemocoel), or define key physiological challenges associated with control of a given pest (e.g. the digestive enzymes of stink bugs).
+In many organisms, including arthropods, introduction of double-stranded RNA (dsRNA) results in specific inactivation of an endogenous gene with sequence identity to the introduced dsRNA, a process known as RNA interference (RNAi).
+RNAi provides for the development of target-specific management methods for insect pests.
+Application of dsRNA knocks down genes in some arthropod species and the practical application of this approach for arthropod control has been demonstrated.
+However, research is needed to delineate factors that currently limit the application of RNAi to certain arthropods, to fully exploit the potential of this new approach.